New York Giants Land Quarterback of Future in New Mock Draft

 The New York Giants are facing a critical crossroads in their search for a long-term quarterback solution, and their 2025 NFL Draft selection could be the key to revitalizing their franchise.

-With a dismal 2-11 record heading into Week 15 of the 2024 season, the Giants currently hold the No. 2 overall pick in the upcoming draft and have been projected in recent mock drafts, , to select Shedeur Sanders, the standout quarterback from the University of Colorado.
+With a dismal 2-11 record heading into Week 15 of the 2024 season, the Giants currently hold the No. 2 overall pick in the upcoming draft and have been projected in The Athletic's mock draft to select Shedeur Sanders, the standout quarterback from the University of Colorado.

 Sanders' arrival would give the Giants a legitimate chance to reshape their future and bring stability to a position that has been a primary source of frustration in recent years.
 He was nothing short of sensational during his final season in Colorado.